yorik1984/vim-jekyll/README.markdown

 # jekyll.vim

+The repo is fork from parkr/vim-jekyll with some extend.
+It can list and input your categories.
+It can list and input your tag.
+You can follow the list or add a new categorie or tag.
+You should write all your categories exited in categories.txt when you first use the plugin.
+One line is one categorie only in categories.txt.

 Blogging from the command line should not be tedious.

 This script is intended to automate the process of creating and editing